Seattle and King County Washington free food banks.

 The center provides referrals and information on local food banks and meal programs, assistance with Washington State funding paperwork, staffing to Seattle Food Committee, and works with numerous food pantries.
 Some of what may be available includes rice, breads, meats, and school lunches.

-South King County Mult-Service Center
+South King County Multi-Service Center

 The location is 1200 South 336th, Federal Way, Washington 98003, dial (253) 838-6810

 This center provides emergency free food and other social services to the low income.
+There is help for the poor, unemployed, and elderly among others.

 Tukwila Pantry At the Riverton Park United is located in the Methodist Church